patrickrobrecht/wp-dev/README.md

 - Edit `config.php` to define the data directory (and optionally the plugins/authors to be updated by the cronjob).
 - Copy all files to your server running PHP.
 - Create a daily cron-job for `cron.php` (recommended, but optional).
+    To create the data directories, cron.php needs to be started once.

 ## How to develop
 Required: Composer and npm